FMuro/grading/README.md

 We must have the following things:

 - A CSV file `to_grade.csv` delimited with `,` with at least three columns:
-  * The first one should contain the family name(s).
+  * The first one should contain the family name.
-  * The second one should contain the given name(s).
+  * The second one should contain the given name.
   * The last one should be the grading placeholder.
 - A folder `myfolder` with all PDF files.
-Their names should consist of a text name (without numbers) that resembles the person's full name, i.e. given name(s) + family name(s), and a number at the end (the grade, with `,` as decimal separator and no other separator whatsoever).
-Like `Pepe Pérez, 3,5.pdf`.
+Their names should consist of a text name (without numbers) that resembles the person's full name, i.e. family name + given name, and a number at the end (the grade, with `,` as decimal separator and no other separator whatsoever).
+Like `Pérez Pepe, 3,5.pdf`.
 It is important that words (names and surnames) are always in the same order.

 Install the requirements and run the package as follows: